alan-turing-institute/synthetic_data_release/README.md

 The results file produced after successfully running the script is written to `tests/utility`.

 ### Summary and visualisations
-In order to generate summary tables from the two privacy evaluation and the utility evaluation and generate the respective plots, run the following:
+To generate summary tables from the two privacy evaluation and the utility evaluation and generate the respective plots:
 ```
 python summarise_cli.py -D data/cchic_cleaned -RCI tests/inference/runconfig_cchic -RCL tests/linkage/runconfig_cchic -RCU tests/utility/runconfig_cchic
 ```